Nabenishi/AccelAnalyzer.Releases/README.md

   - Heatmap (Spectrogram)
 - **REW Compatibility**: Exports measurement data compatible with REW ([Room EQ Wizard](https://www.roomeqwizard.com/)) for EQ generation and calibration.
 - **Sonic Visualiser Compatibility**: Exports measurement data in .CSV
+- **Datalogger**: Records G-s with precise timestamp into CSV
+- **Audio Stream**: Provides accelerometer data as audio output for tools like REW

 ### Output example of a REW Measurement Sweep on a BST-300EX (EQ-ed):
 | SampleRate | Axes in G | Offset removed |